cu2021/HarmOni-Movie-Recommendation-Service/README.md

 - `models/`: Stores the pre-trained SVD model for collaborative filtering.
 - `my_modules/`: Houses core functionalities, including recommendation logic.
 - `static/`: Contains frontend assets such as JavaScript and CSS.
-- `templates/`: Stores HTML templates for the frontend.
+- `templates/`: Stores HTML templates for the front-end.
 - `venv/`: Virtual environment directory (excluded from Git tracking).
 - `requirements.txt`: Lists required Python dependencies for the project.
+- `Dockerfile`: Defines the containerized environment for deployment.
+- `docker-compose.yml`: Configuration for running the service with Docker.

-## Installation
+## Installation (Dockerized Deployment)

-To set up the HarmOni Movie Recommendation Service locally, follow these steps:
+To set up and run the HarmOni Movie Recommendation Service using Docker, follow these steps:

 1. **Clone the repository**:
    ```bash